 - The Chicago Cubs are in town for three more days.

-Teams with names that appear singular still use the plural tense:
+Proper collective noun team names that appear singular still use the plural verb form:

 - The Miami Heat are undefeated.